WillBeattie/Finegold_Chess/posts/lichess_blog_f6.md

 Grandmaster Ben Finegold has [some thoughts](https://www.reddit.com/r/chess/comments/e4m2ae/does_someone_know_all_or_some_of_ben_finegolds/) on how you ought to play chess.

-In his videos and lectures Ben sets out a number of general pieces of advice which he sarcastically refers to as *rules*, including the rule **never play f6**.
-His rules are generally helpful (f6 weakens your king, after all) but of course these moves aren't always the best idea and are sometimes downright silly. **Never play f6** is an overly-broad tongue-in-cheek suggestion, not a rule.
+In videos and lectures Ben espouses some general pieces of advice which he sarcastically calls *rules*, including the rule **never play f6**.
+His rules are generally helpful (f6 weakens your king, after all) but of course they aren't always applicable and are sometimes downright silly. **Never play f6** is an overly-broad tongue-in-cheek suggestion, not a rule.

 But what if it was?

-It turns out we can build a world without f6, and it teaches a great deal about openings and middlegame structures where f6 is a critical resource for black.
+It turns out we can build a world without f6, and it's absence teaches us about the many ways in which f6 can help our position.
 ## The Approach
 Here's the plan:
 1. Modify the [Stockfish](https://stockfishchess.org/) engine to make a version that  thinks the move pawn to f6 is illegal.
 We'll call it **FinegoldFish**
-2. Evaluate every named opening in the Encyclopedia of Chess Openings (ECO) using FinegoldFish, then Stockfish
+2. Evaluate every named opening in the Encyclopedia of Chess Openings (ECO) using both FinegoldFish and Stockfish
 3. Compare those evaluations to measure how much of a penalty the 'no f6' rule gives
 4. Find some openings that are both a) popular, and b) heavily penalized by the 'no f6' rule
 5. Play through some games to try to figure out, in words and variations, why f6 is such an important resource in those lines